sinanatra/ilpost-first-said/readme.md

 A twitter bot to track when the newspaper IlPost publishes a word for the first time in history. running at: [@ilPostDice](https://twitter.com/ilpostdice).
 Largely inspired by the work of Max Bittker.

-It also replies to each tweet with a few words of source-text context, and a link to the originalarticle.
+It also replies to each tweet with a few words of source-text context, and a link to the original article.

 Basic architecture
 ----------